Track Your Heart Rate Variability for Maximum Sports Performance!

 Under normal conditions, there is a variation among the intervals between heartbeats.
 Even if your HR is 70 beats per minute, for example, it doesn't mean that your heart beats at regular intervals.
 Problems arise when these intervals are too long or too short.

 Diabetic neuropathy, for instance, causes a significant reduction in HRV.
 The same goes for individuals who have suffered or are at risk for myocardial infarction.
-Decreased HRV may also occur in people in liver cirrhosis, sudden cardiac death, chronic high cervical spinal cord lesions, or sepsis.
+Decreased HRV may also occur in people with liver cirrhosis, sudden cardiac arrest , chronic high cervical spinal cord lesions, or sepsis.
 A low HRV can also be a sign of cancer, indicating the progression of the disease.

 Depression and post-traumatic stress disorder may cause your heart variability to drop too.
 Premature babies with low HRV have poor survival rates.
-Since HRV is modulated by the autonomic nervous system, it's an accurate indicator of your mental health and well-being.
+Since the autonomic nervous system modulates HRV, it's an accurate indicator of your mental health and well-being.
 Your hormones, core body temperatures, stress, physical activity, diet, and sleep patterns all influence your heart rate variability.

 The hypothalamus, an area of the brain that regulates the autonomic nervous system and certain metabolic activities, signals your body to either relax or stimulate different functions.
 This brain region is particularly sensitive to stress, emotions, and other stimuli.
 Even a poor night's sleep or nutrient deficiencies can affect its overall functioning.
 The hypothalamus has a direct impact on your HRV, so any imbalance in this brain area will affect heart rate variability as well.